×

 Passionate teachers make passionate learners.
 And the game will never captivate your audience if you aren’t enthusiastic about it.

 So get into the game.
 Lead the whole class into it.
-Smiles and laughter is contagious.
+Smiles and laughter are contagious.
 Give the students high fives and be lavish with your praise.
 Encourage the other team to catch up.
 Tell them you know what they can do, they just need to be a little faster next time.

 • Give “micro-lessons” during the game